liuxin0824/BCV-LR-discrete/README.md

 |Faucet-close|**0.98 ± 0.04**|0.00 ± 0.00|0.50 ± 0.28||1|
 |Mean SR|**0.84**|0.07|0.16||1|
 ___
-We hope these revisions will meet your expectations, and we would be most grateful if you could consider raising your score.
+We hope these revisions can meet your expectations, and we would be most grateful if you consider raising your score.
+Thanks!

-[1]Learning Video-Conditioned Policy on Unlabelled Data with Joint Embedding Predictive Transformer.ICLR25 [2]Become a Proficient Player with Limited Data through Watching Pure Videos.ICLR23 [3]Mastering Atari Games with Limited Data.Neurips21 [4]Value-Consistent Representation Learning for Data-Efficient Reinforcement Learning.AAAI23 [5]Mask-based Latent Reconstruction for Reinforcement Learning.Neurips22 [6]Learning to act without actions.ICLR24 [7]Decoupling representation learning from reinforcement learning.ICML21
+[1]Learning Video-Conditioned Policy on Unlabelled Data with Joint Embedding Predictive Transformer.ICLR25

+[2]Become a Proficient Player with Limited Data through Watching Pure Videos.ICLR23

+[3]Mastering Atari Games with Limited Data.Neurips21

+[4]Value-Consistent Representation Learning for Data-Efficient Reinforcement Learning.AAAI23

+[5]Mask-based Latent Reconstruction for Reinforcement Learning.Neurips22

+[6]Learning to act without actions.ICLR24

+[7]Decoupling representation learning from reinforcement learning.ICML21